Dawson-Field/USU_coursework/Covid_Cases/README.md

 - Perform the specified calculations on the COVID-19 data for each state and territory.
 - Save the JSON data for each state/territory as `<state>.json`.

-### Other Requirements:
-- Use **procedural programming** for this assignment (object-oriented programming is not required).
-- Follow the **style and naming conventions** used in the class.
-- Use descriptive variable names, proper spacing, and indentation to ensure your code is easy to follow.
-- Include **comments** that explain what your program does.

 ## File Structure

-- **hw5_covid.py**: The main Python script that fetches, processes, and analyzes COVID-19 data.
+- **covid.py**: The main Python script that fetches, processes, and analyzes COVID-19 data.
 - **states_territories.txt**: A text file containing the list of U.S. state and territory codes.

 ## API Information